-In other ways, however, you can begin to think about what you can do in order to protect yourself and your interests in the aftermath of being served with divorce papers.
-The first thing that I can tell you is that a lot of spouses will do the first thing that pops into their mind without considering their options.
+In other ways, however, you can begin to think about what you can do to protect yourself and your interests in the aftermath of being served with divorce papers.
+The first thing that I can tell you is that many spouses will do the first thing that pops into their minds without considering their options.

-What’s that?
-You think that you’re the exception to this rule?
+What's that?
+Do you think that you're the exception to this rule?
 That you are made of sterner stuff than anybody else who has ever gone through a divorce?
-You’re the person that will be resolute in their decision making, unaffected by the normal, human emotions that center around a divorce?
-If you are thinking along these lines then I would recommend that you stop- at least long enough to read this blog post.
+You're the person that will be resolute in their decision-making, unaffected by the standard, human emotions that center around a divorce?
+If you are thinking along these lines, I recommend that you stop- at least long enough to read this blog post.

-The reason why I think it is in your best interests to stop and consider your options and whether or not you are prepared for all the decisions that come along with a divorce is that you have so much to gain or lose in a divorce depending on what strategy you implement.
+I think it is in your best interests to stop and consider your options and whether or not you are prepared for all the decisions that come along with a divorce because you have so much to gain or lose in a divorce, depending on what strategy you implement.

-Nobody can make all the right decisions in life or in divorce.
-What you can do is to prepare yourself as best as possible in order to put yourself in a position where more good decisions can come about than bad.
-If you can do this you will be ahead of the game- and almost certainly ahead of your spouse.
+Nobody can make all the right decisions in life or divorce.
+You can prepare yourself as best as possible to put yourself in a position where more good decisions can come about than bad.
+If you can do this, you will be ahead of the game- and almost certainly ahead of your spouse.

-At the beginning of a divorce, a lot of important decisions are made that can chart the course for the remainder of your case.
-Not only will you be affecting by what decision you make but your children will as well.
+At the beginning of a divorce, many important decisions are made that can chart the course for the remainder of your case.
+Not only will you be affected by what decision you make, but your children will as well.

-Whether or not you are going to ask the court to allow you to have primary conservatorship of your child has a lot to do with whether you stay or go.
-Keep your emotions in check and read on to learn more about this important subject.
+Whether or not you will ask the court to allow you to have primary conservatorship of your child has a lot to do with whether you stay or go.
+Keep your emotions in check and read on to learn more about this vital subject.

-Parents (a lot of the time I’m talking about fathers) tend to assume that the mother of the kids is going to be named as the parent with the right to determine the primary residence.
-This means that the kids live with mom for the most part and dad is left fighting for scraps of visitation time.
+Parents (a lot of the time, I'm talking about fathers) tend to assume that the mother of the kids will be named as the parent with the right to determine the primary residence.
+This means that the kids live with mom for the most part, and dad is left fighting for scraps of visitation time.
 While this may have been true at some point, and you may have friends that will tell you this is still the case, I would beg to differ.

-For one, even if you do not ultimately win primary conservatorship rights over your kids the visitation that you are awarded are not mere “scraps”.
-If you have an expanded standard possession order you will have your children with you around 45% of the year.
+For one, even if you do not ultimately win primary conservatorship rights over your kids, the visitation that you are awarded is not mere "scraps."
+If you have an expanded standard possession order, you will have your children around 45% of the year.

-The second thing to keep in mind in regard to this subject is that it is not a foregone conclusion that the mom in the marriage gets to keep possession of the kids for the most part.
-The reason why more moms than dads tend to do so is usually that dads concede this point early in the divorce and it becomes moot.
+The second thing to keep in mind regarding this subject is that it is not a foregone conclusion that the mom in the marriage gets to retain possession of the kids for the most part.
+More moms than dads tend to do so because dads usually concede this point early in the divorce, and it becomes moot.